BMCARDONA/deep_work_tracker/README.md

 2. Duplicate the `MONTH_YEAR` directory, making sure to replace MONTH and YEAR with the appropriate month and year for which you want to track your deep work hours.

-3. Edit the `table.csv` file located in your duplicated `MONTH_YEAR` directory.
+3. Add daily deep work hours to the `table.csv` file located in your duplicated `MONTH_YEAR` directory.
 For clarification purposes, we will use the `table.csv` file in the default `MONTH_YEAR` directory:

 ```
 Date,Reading,Writing,Coding,Mathematics